Eleeterrr/ElCanvasLib/README.md

 canvas.dispose();
 ```

+## Note

+Some of the math-related code in this library was written with the assistance of AI.
+The generated code was properly tested, reviewed, and checked to ensure it works as intended.
+Therefore, some parts of the codebase may have been created with AI assistance.

 ## Why

 Made this for myself, needed something for shape rendering that didn't make me deal with old stuff like tessellation.